MicroEJ/docs/ApplicationDeveloperGuide/sectionArchitectureOptions.rst

 *Description*:

 Group all embedded methods of a Java type in single ELF section in ``microejapp.o``.
-This avoids to reach the following SOAR errorr while building a large application and the maximum number of ELF sections (65536) is reached.
+This avoids to reach the following SOAR error while building a large application and the maximum number of ELF sections (65536) is reached.

 .. code-block:: console